top of page

 • 4 min read

 As the Zoque people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Zoque interpreters step in and help migrants integrate safely into their new surroundings.
+This is where Zoque interpreters and translators step in and help migrants integrate safely into their new surroundings.

 Who speaks Zoque?

 Zoque is a group of languages spoken by the Zoque people, an Indigenous community concentrated in the southern Mexican states of Chiapas, Oaxaca, Tabasco, and parts of Veracruz.
-It is estimated that there are roughly only about 100,000 speakers left as many Zoque have begun to speak Spanish instead.
+It is estimated that there are roughly only about 100,000 speakers left, as many Zoque have begun to speak Spanish instead.

-Zoque belongs to the Mixe-Zoquean language family, and also shares roots with the Mixe languages.
+Zoque belongs to the Mixe-Zoquean language family and also shares roots with the Mixe languages.
 Linguists classify it into three groups: Gulf Zoquean, Oaxacan Zoque, and Chiapas Zoque.
 Each has its own variants, many of which are now considered critically endangered.

-In the centuries that followed, the Zoque fought to retain their ancestral lands, especially in Mexico’s Chimalapas region as government policies and corporate interests sought to push them out.
+In the centuries that followed, the Zoque fought to retain their ancestral lands, especially in Mexico’s Chimalapas region, as government policies and corporate interests sought to push them out.
 Despite the ejido system's protection during the 20th century, land reforms brought in a new era of tension on their lands.

 Why are the Zoque migrating?